TezSmith/algolia-demo/README.md

 1. Fork and clone this respository, run npm install, and then npm start.
 2. Search for an author, book, title or genre!
-3. Filter results based on genre!
+3. Filter results based on genre and/or price!

 ## License
 Montez Smith. © 2019.
 All rights reserved.